ulygit/asus_rt_ac68u/README.md

 # Cloudflare Dynamic DNS Update Script for ASUS RT-AC68U

 The ASUS RT-AC68U router with the Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers.
 This is great for Cloudflare users because, although Cloudflare is not one of the built-in providers, we can add support for it.
-This script does exactly that.
+This guide and accompanying script do exactly that.

 Features include:
   - Support for querying your Cloudflare DNS zone to determine record IDs